| | |

 Why You’ll Love This Chocolate Chip Cookie Peanut Butter Pie

-• No-Bake Magic: This pie is your hero when cravings hit, but the oven feels like a distant memory.
+• No-bake magic: This pie is your hero when cravings hit, but the oven feels like a distant memory.
 No preheating, no fuss, just delicious layers in under 20 minutes.

-• Cookie Crust Dream: Who can resist a dessert that starts with a chocolate chip cookie crust?
+• Cookie crust dream: Who can resist a dessert that starts with a chocolate chip cookie crust?
 It’s the perfect balance of chewy and crumbly, and it’s so easy to make.

-• Peanut Butter Paradise: The creamy peanut butter filling is like a hug in a bowl.
+• Peanut butter paradise: The creamy peanut butter filling is like a hug in a bowl.
 It’s rich, satisfying, and pairs perfectly with the chocolate pudding layer.

-• Chocolatey Goodness: The chocolate pudding adds a smooth, decadent touch.
+• Chocolatey goodness: The chocolate pudding adds a smooth, decadent touch.
 It’s the perfect way to finish off this delicious and fun dessert.

 Ingredients